Description of School

 - Participate in and carry out any administrative and organisational tasks as required by school policy.

 - Register the attendance of and supervise learners, before, during or after school sessions as appropriate.

 Exercise of particular dutiesPerform any reasonable duties as requested by the Campus Principal.

 Skills, Qualifications and Experience

-- Have excellent subject knowledge of the English National Curriculum and IPC
+- Have experience and excellent knowledge of teaching the English National Curriculum & IGCSE.

 ISP Leadership Competencies